 What months generated the best or worst customers?

-- Pick a date in the future for the cohort, such as Month 3.
+- Pick a date in the future for the cohort at least 90 days out.

 - Scan vertically for the highest value - those are your most valuable customers.